California Botanic Garden

 Brooklyn Botanic Garden

-Brooklyn, NY –Two projects for this client included a Survey of Members to help make decisions about member programs and benefits, and a four-season Audience Analysis that described visitor characteristics, investigated their perceptions and interests, and defined audience segments.
+Brooklyn, NY — Two different types of projects for this client included a Survey of Members to help make decisions about member programs and benefits, and two four-season Audience Analysis projects (conducted 5 years apart, before and after a change in admission price among other things) that described visitor characteristics, investigated their perceptions and interests, and defined audience segments.

 Boston, MA — PPDR conducted a Park User Study of this prominent 3-mile stretch of linear parkland along the Charles River.
 We used exit interviews and behavioral mapping to determine who uses the park, what people do there, and their opinions about possible improvements, among other issues.